plotly/plotly.github.io/_posts/basic/2016-09-15-how-to-make-a-stacked-bar-chart-.md

  - title: Style a Chart
    sub-steps:
     - copy: "The 'Style' menu displays many options to modify characteristics of the overall chart layout or the individual traces.
-To see more options about styling the chart visit the [style and layout](https://help.plot.ly/tutorials/#layout) section of the Chart Studio documentation."
+To see more options about styling the chart, visit the [style and layout](https://help.plot.ly/tutorials/#layout) section of the Chart Studio documentation."
-    - copy: "To change the properties of the bar traces such as trace name, bar color, size and spacing, go to the 'Traces' section under the 'Style' menu."
+    - copy: "To change the properties of the bar traces, such as trace name, bar color, or size and spacing, go to the 'Traces' section under the 'Style' menu."
       img: "![Bar Properties](../static/images/bar-graph/groupedbar-bar-properties.png)"
     - copy: "Note that updating the trace name will update the legends as well."
       img: "![Trace Name](../static/images/bar-graph/horizontalbar-trace-name.png)"
     - copy: "To set the plot title, go to the 'General' section under the 'Style' menu and type in the plot title within the textbox provided under 'Title'."
       img: "![Plot Title](../static/images/bar-graph/horizontalbar-title.png)"
-    - copy: "To set the axes title, go to the 'Axes' section under the 'Style' menu, choose the desired axis tab on the top and type in the respective axis title within the textbox provided."
+    - copy: "To set the axes title, go to the 'Axes' section under the 'Style' menu, choose the desired axis tab on the top, and type in the respective axis title within the textbox provided."
       img: "![Axes Title](../static/images/bar-graph/stackedbar-axis-title.png)"
     - copy: "Another approach is to click and then enter the title directly on the plot interface.
 The same can be done for the axes title and the legends."
       img: "![Type directly title](../static/images/bar-graph/horizontalbar-title-direct.png)"

  - title: Save and Share
    sub-steps:
-    - copy: "To save the plot click the 'Save' button on the left-hand side.
+    - copy: "To save the plot, click the 'Save' button on the left-hand side.
 A save modal will appear, as seen below, where you can specify the filenames and privacy settings for your plot and data grid."
       img: "![Save main](../static/images/bar-graph/horizontalbar-save.png)"
     - copy: "For more information on privacy settings and how sharing works, visit Plotly's [sharing tutorial](http://help.plot.ly/save-share-and-export-in-plotly/)."
 ---